Armxyz1/Results-on-RFW/README.md

 GhostFace: https://github.com/HamadYA/GhostFaceNets/tree/main
 SphereFace: https://github.com/clcarwin/sphereface_pytorch

-For each folder (except for SphereFace), there are two eval files: `pairs_eval` and `pairs_eval_lmks`.
-The former uses AdaFace to generate cropped faces, while the latter uses RFW landmarks to generate cropped faces.
+For each folder (except for SphereFace), there are three eval files:
+`pairs_eval`: Uses AdaFace to generate cropped faces.
+`pairs_eval_lmks`: Uses RFW landmarks to generate cropped faces.
+`pairs_eval_lmks_comb`: Uses RFW landmarks on the default buckets, i.e., no gender split.
 The results have been calculated using RFW landmarks.
 For each model, I have provided my results in folders `lmks`,`results`, and `roc`.
 # Citations:
 [1] Mei Wang, Weihong Deng, Jiani Hu, Xunqiang Tao, Yaohai Huang.
 Racial Faces in the Wild: Reducing Racial Bias by Information Maximization Adaptation Network.
 ICCV2019.